njtierney/greta-course-notes/setup.md

 # Setup

-We will be running the course on RStudio cloud.
+We will be running the course on RStudio (Posit) cloud.
 This is so all required packages and software versions are pre-installed.

 Before the course starts here is what you need to do: